srnsw/fb/README.md

 ## Setup

 In order to run, you need to set the appID, appSecret and redirectURI variables with details from your facebook developer account.
+The first step is to get these details by setting up a facebook developer account.

+Once you have them, you can add them in three ways:

+  - by editing the fb.go script,
+  - by defining "FB_APP_ID", "FB_APP_SECRET", "FB_REDIRECT" environment variables with those values
-You can do this by editing the fb.go script or by including your own config.go file with contents like this:
+  - or by including a config.go file with contents like this:

 ```golang
 package main